How to collect supplier emissions data for CBAM compliance (step-by-step guide)

 Many solutions come with pre-built data request templates aligned with the EU’s Monitoring and Reporting Regulation (MRR), ensuring you’re asking for the right information in the right format.
 From there, the system can automatically send reminders to suppliers who haven’t responded and trigger escalation workflows based on custom rules.

-Once supplier data is received, it should be consolidated and validated in a structured format that integrates seamlessly into your quarterly CBAM reporting workflow.
+Once supplier data is received, it should be consolidated and validated in a structured format that integrates seamlessly into your annual CBAM reporting workflow.
 This reduces manual effort, cuts down the risk of missing or inconsistent data, and helps ensure compliance.

 You can avoid repeated data requests by onboarding your suppliers once to provide emissions data per product, per installation.
 You can then manage ongoing reporting internally by mapping that emissions data against your actual order volumes over time.